hellomasonite/masonite-socialite/README.md

 ]
 ```

 This will add a new socialite:install command to craft.
-Just run:
+Then run in your terminal:

 ```bash
 craft socialite:install
 ```

-## Usage
+## Configuration

-1. Configure your OAuth keys for the provider you want to use in your `.env` file.
+Before using Socialite, you need to get credentials from the provider(s) you want to use.
+Depending on the providers your application requires, you'll put the right credentials in the `.env` file:

 ```python
 # Facebook